proxima-one/data-vertex/README.md

 `git clone https://github.com/proxima-one/data-vertex.git`

 ### Set-up
 The data vertex needs to be set-up such that the database config, the resolvers, and the schema match the requirements of the specified vertex.
-This is done automatically through the
+This is done automatically through the Proxima CLI.

 ### Running

 Before the data vertex can be run, it must have a docker-compose file that includes the database, the data vertex, and the data aggregator.

 `docker-compose up`

+The data vertex should be running on:
+`0.0.0.0:4000`

 ### Testing